basicpage/basicpage.github.io/README.md

 ### Social and academic accounts

-- `github`: Username to your github account.
+- `github`: Username to your Github account.

 - `orcid`: Your ORCID number (in the shape `0000-0000-0000-0000`).